kaiusl/KLPlugins.RaceEngineer/NOTES.md

 ## BUGS!!!

+- [ ] BUG: When quering input pressure data we have race in db.
+A new insert could be started while query in under way.
 - [ ] BUG: Restarting session doesn't create new event but should as tyresets are reset.
     - Note: In multiplayer after race finished and session restarts to qualy it should remain the same event as the tyresets are not reset (Does this depend on session setup?
 Probably...)
 - [ ] POSSIBLE BUG: Data is not reset after the event, but is it properly set at the start of event?
 CHECK!!!

 ## Definite todos

+- [ ] Try to get rid of as much pm.GetProperty as possible.
+That thing is really slow.
 - [ ] Use broadcast data for track grip status
 - [ ] Move database interactions to different thread or use async
   - [x] Passed inserts off to separate threads.
 Joining every thread before next interaction with db.